alex1dev0/alex1dev0/README.md

 - 📫 How to reach me: **alexxone**

-- 🚧 My projects: **Light Project, LightShop Paradise, Amethyst MC, GalaxyLand (discontinued). etc...**
+- 🚧 My projects: **Light Project, LightShop Paradise, Hollow MC, GalaxyLand (discontinued). etc...**

 - 🌐 What languages do i know? **I'm studying Spanish and English, but the ones I know very well are Italian and Romanian.**